 There are few people who look to swamps as great places for island hopping.
 However, you can do just that within the 22,000 acre Otter Creek swamp complex in western Vermont.

 Local topography creates small islands of rich organic soils which peak above their marshy surroundings.
-These islands have both archaeological and ecology significance and provide solid footing for a suite of species.
+These islands have both archaeological and ecological significance and provide solid footing for a suite of species.

 Bond Island neighbor, Steve Pratt, is happy to see the area protected.
 “I’ve been walking in Cornwall Swamp for about 50 years,” he said.
 “I always knew it was a unique place, a unique forest.”